Timer events are events triggered by a defined timer.

 A non-interrupting timer boundary event must have either a time duration or time cycle definition.
 When the activity is entered, it schedules a corresponding timer.
-If the timer is triggered and defined as time cycle with repetitions > 0, it schedules the timer again until the defined number of repetitions is reached.
+If the timer is triggered and defined as time cycle with repetitions greater than zero, it schedules the timer again until the defined number of repetitions is reached.

 Timers must be defined by providing either a date, a duration, or a cycle.